nestorSag/mlops-lite/README.md

 2. Create an ECR for your container

-3. Create AWS Batch compute environments, queue and task definitions if necessary.
+3. Create AWS Batch compute environments in Fargate, along with a queue and task definitions.

 Your training job will be launched on top of the above infrastructure.
-The end result is a new registered model in your MLFlow Registry (which your MLProject is assumed to handle internally), with name `<my-project>`.
+The end result is a new registered model in your MLFlow Registry (which your MLProject is assumed to handle internally, see [Integrating a new model](#integrating-a-new-model)), with name `<my-project>`.
 The MLFlow tracking URI is propagated automatically, do not hardcode it.

 ![Architecture diagram](other/images/training-jobs.png)

-You can configure Terraform variables with an email list that gets notified whenever a job fails or succeeds.

 ### Specifying computational requirements